US Highway 101

 Current Status in California

 South of Los Angeles, US 101 was completely changed.
 Originally, from 1926 through the 1940s - 1950s, US 101 went nowhere near its final alignment with I-5 from Los Angeles to southern Orange County.
-The 1926 route followed old El Camino Real (The King's Highway) from Santa Rosa to San Diego.
+The 1926 route faithfully followed old El Camino Real from San Diego to Sonoma.
 From Los Angeles to the Mexican Border, However, many sections were upgraded to freeways, which altered its course to then it was decommissioned and replaced by I-5.

-Intersections and Co-routing with other US Routes in California
+Intersections and Routings with other US Routes in California

 Variations of US 101